wormhole-foundation/wormhole/README.md

 happens, and no matter how hard you try and whether or not you pay someone to audit it, it may eat your tokens, set your printer on fire or startle your cat.

-Cryptocurrencies in generals are a high-risk investment, there's decent chance you'll lose your money, and you most certainly shouldn't put your life savings into a Wormhole contract (or any other).
+Cryptocurrencies in general are a high-risk investment, there's decent chance you'll lose your money, and you most certainly shouldn't put your life savings into a Wormhole contract (or any other).

 ### Repo overview